Mon 22 August 2022

 Which Al Sweigart Python Books Should I Start Reading?

 I've been writing programming books for beginners since 2009.
-All of them are free to read online at InventWithPython.com Many people email me asking which of my books they should read, so I wrote this guide to help beginners get started with my free learning materials.
+All of them are free to read online at InventWithPython.com Readers ask me which of my books they should tackle first, so I wrote this guide to help beginners get started with my free learning materials.

-Before I dive into the details, another common question about learning to program is "What programming language should I learn?"
-The answer is almost every case is Python.
-Python has a gentle learning curve, readable syntax, but is also a serious language used by professionals.
-Many people say it doesn't matter which language you start with, and they are sort of right.
-Picking another language to learn as your first programming language isn't a "wrong" choice, but Python is so versatile and free of common speed bumps in other languages that I strongly recommend it.
+Before diving into the details, there's another common question about learning to program: "What programming language should I learn?"
+In almost every case, the answer is Python.
+Python has a gentle learning curve and readable syntax, but it’s also a serious language used by professionals.
+Many people say it doesn’t matter which language you start with, and they are sort of right.
+Choosing another language as your first isn’t a “wrong” choice, but Python is so versatile and avoids many common speed bumps found in other languages that I strongly recommend it.

 "I am interested in coding and I just want to get started learning to code."

-Automate the Boring Stuff with Python, 2nd Edition (read free online, buy print book) is my most popular programming book.
-The first half covers the basics of programming and the Python langauge, while the second half goes into software modules that help you with practical tasks such as updating Excel spreadsheets, sending text and email notifications, extracting text from PDFs, scraping data from web sites, and many other tasks.
-This book skips the technical details of computer science and algorithms and focuses on getting you to write practical programs to automate boring tasks on your computer.
+Automate the Boring Stuff with Python, 3rd Edition (read free online, buy print book) is my most popular programming book.
+The first half covers the basics of programming and the Python language, while the second half focuses on software modules that help with practical tasks such as updating Excel spreadsheets, sending text and email notifications, extracting text from PDFs, scraping data from websites, and more.
+This book skips most computer science theory and algorithms and instead focuses on getting you to write practical programs that automate boring tasks on your computer.

-It's also a good general programming guide for complete beginners.
+It's also a solid general programming guide for complete beginners.

 Automate the Boring Stuff with Python is free to read on my website AutomateTheBoringStuff.com.
 This book is ideal for:

-• Hobbyists, office workers, academic researchers, and administrators, who use a computer as part of their job.
+• Hobbyists, office workers, academic researchers, and administrators, who use computers as part of their job

-• Adults interested in changing careers to software engineering but want a small taste to start.
+• Adults interested in changing careers to software engineering but who want a low-pressure place to start

 I've also created a 50-video Udemy course that follows most of the content in this book.
 The first 15 videos are free to watch on YouTube.

-Invent Your Own Computer Games with Python (read free online, buy print book) is for complete beginners and teaches programming by making simple text-based games (and, at the end, graphical games with the Pygame software library).
+Invent Your Own Computer Games with Python (read free online, buy print book) is for complete beginners and teaches programming by making simple text-based games, with a few graphical games at the end using the Pygame library).
 Making Games with Python & Pygame (read free online, buy print book) follows up with the source code to several graphical games such as Tetris and Snake and Connect Four.
 The Big Book of Small Python Projects (read free online, buy print book) follows up with 81 text-based game, simulation, and animation projects.

 The game projects in these books aren't like modern video games with 3D graphics, but the simplified video games are fun projects while you learn the basics of programming.